 Physically impaired students need to identify a number of "buddies" in their immediate living area who can provide assistance during an emergency.
 Five or six "buddies" are recommended with the hope that one or two will be present during an emergency or other special circumstance.
 These "buddies" could assist the individual in moving to a location of greater safety.
-Students with special needs may wish to contact the Disability Services Office (704-687-4355 or ds.uncc.edu).
+Students with special needs may wish to contact the Disability Services Office (704-687-4355 or ds.charlotte.edu).

-Other Helpful Campus Resources Include: U reprai Gampus nesources include.
+Other Helpful Campus Resources Include: